thejsway/thejsway/manuscript/intro02.md

 int $0x80
 ```

-Pretty scary, isn't it?
+Pretty scary, isn’t it?
 Fortunately, other programming languages are much simpler and convenient to use than assembly language.

 ### The large family of programming languages